IBM/mas-tas-appconnect-flows/README.md

 ## Step 5 - Test the Flow

-With these 4 steps completed, you can test the flow with a payload.
+With these 4 steps completed, test the flow with a payload.

-Head back to the 'Try It' page in your deployed flow where you collected your credentials and scroll down to the bottom of the page under Parameters.
+Head back to the 'Try It' page in the deployed flow and scroll down to the bottom of the page under Parameters.

 <img src="/Pics/App-Connect-Test.jpeg" >

-In here, you can generate a test payload and send it through the flow to monitor if the information populates in the desired application.
+In here, generate a test payload and send it through the flow to monitor if the information populates in the desired application.

-If you get a response other than 200 from the Test, refer to Troubleshooting.
+If there is a response other than 200 from the Test, refer to Troubleshooting.

 ## References
 [Mapping Document](/docs/TRIRIGA_Maximo_Field_Mapping-Final.xlsx)